 Instructor self-evaluations and student evaluations can help to improve the online education experience for both students and teachers.
-However, continuous evaluation does not need to stop at that point; classes taught online can also be evaluated periodically by faculty peers to gauge the courses' effectiveness over time.
-Just because a course is deemed to be effective when first developed does not mean that the course remains effective.
-Periodically allowing peers to review and evaluate a course taught online gives additional feedback to the instructor, and it also helps to reaffirm that regular and effective contact is evident in the course.
-At some institutions, these types of continuous evaluations may be a repeat of the initial course design evaluation; the same forms and processes could be used periodically.
-In other cases, these ongoing reviews may focus only on the most important aspects of online student success, such as regular and effective contact.
-The key is the consistency of the administration of evaluations.
-Since local processes vary, colleges must ensure that their collective bargaining agreements are honored while these evaluations take place.
+However, continuous evaluation does not need to stop here.
+It can also be greatly beneficial for online classes to be periodically evaluated by a peer to gauge an online course's effectiveness over time.
+Just because an online course is deemed to be effective when first developed does not mean that the course remains effective.
+Periodically allowing peers to review and evaluate an online course gives additional feedback to the online instructor; it also helps to reaffirm that regular and effective contact is evident in the course.
+These types of continuous evaluations can be a repeat of the initial course design evaluation; the same forms and processes could be used periodically.
+Alternately, these ongoing reviews can focus only on the most important aspects of online student success such as regular and effective contact.
+The key, again, is the consistency of the administration of evaluations.
+Since local processes vary, it is essential to ensure that the collective bargaining agreement is honored while these evaluations take place.

 Another type of evaluation that can and should be conducted is a regular review of the college's distance education program as a whole.
-Most colleges and districts have numerous mechanisms in place to effectively evaluate the health of a program, such as the program review cycle, accreditation, and committee evaluations.
-Every college's distance education program should be subject to the same kinds of regular review as all other programs on campus.
-Given the recent focus on online courses and programs during ACCJC visits, consistent demonstration of ongoing improvement and of evaluation and assessment is essential.
+Most colleges and districts have numerous mechanisms in place to effectively evaluate the health of a program: the program review cycle, accreditation, committee evaluation, and so on.
+Hopefully, every college's distance education program is subject to the same kind of regular review as all other programs on campus.
+Given the recent focus on online courses and programs during ACCJC visits, consistent demonstration of ongoing improvement and evaluation/assessment is essential.

-Finally, colleges and districts should seek to ensure the continued health and the continuous growth of distance education programs by developing and regularly revising college or district master plans for distance education.
-Some institutions may have multiple relevant plans-an overarching district technology plan, for example, along with college technology and distance education plans-but these documents should all be developed with faculty involvement and leadership and should be revised regularly.
-In addition, a college's distance education committee should regularly review its own performance, identifying both successes and challenges and seeking out solutions to problems in order to ensure that the college's distance education offerings are the strongest and most successful they can be.
+Finally, colleges and districts should seek to ensure the continued health and the continuous growth of distance education programs by developing and regularly revising a college and/or district master plan for distance education.
+There might be multiple master plans -- a district overarching technology plan, for example, along with college technology and distance education plans - but these should all be developed with faculty involvement and leadership and regularly revised.
+Finally, the college's distance education committee should regularly review its own performance, identifying both successes and challenges and seeking out solutions to problems to ensure that the college's distance education offerings are the strongest and most successful they can be.